Teenlife

 Combining Left and Right Brain Thinking

 The prestigious college Rhode Island School of Design (RISD) is championing the STEAM movement today.
-Their effort is paying off.
-Government, corporations, and educational institutions are embracing the concept.
-Their STEM to STEAM website provides further context:
+They're not alone.
+From Xavier University to Lincoln University, and University of St. Thomas to Michigan State University, more schools are embracing the concept.

 In this climate of economic uncertainty, America is once again turning to innovation as the way to ensure a prosperous future.
 Yet innovation remains tightly coupled with Science, Technology, Engineering, and Math – the STEM subjects.
 Art + Design are poised to transform our economy in the 21st century just as science and technology did in the last century.